-- MU-COM does not accept paper letters of recommendation. - Our preferred transmission method is AACOMAS. - If submitting through Interfolio or VirtualEvals, you MUST include your AACOMAS ID in the upload.
-Having the ID within the letter is insufficient.
+- MU-WCOM does not accept paper letters of recommendation. - Our preferred transmission method is AACOMAS. - If submitting through Interfolio or VirtualEvals, you MUST include your AACOMAS ID in the upload.
+Having the ID within the letter is insufficient. - MU-WCOM is not responsible for the receipt or processing of materials that do not conform to these guidelines.

-MU-COM is not responsible for the receipt or processing of materials that do not conform to these guidelines.
+Once the Office of Enrollment Management receives the Supplemental Application and all required supporting materials, the applicant's file is reviewed to determine eligibility to engage in the next step of the admissions process.

-Once the Office of Enrollment Management receives the Supplemental Application and all required supporting materials, the applicant's file is reviewed to determine eligibility for an interview.
+If the candidate is offered and accepts, they will participate in a virtual interview experience.
+During the virtual interview experience, candidates will have the opportunity to interact with members of the MU-WCOM community.
+This experience will include live conversations and panel discussions with current DO students, faculty, and staff, as well as asynchronous components that will be provided to the student after the live experience has concluded.
+The asynchronous recordings will be reviewed as part of the candidate's admission process.

-If the candidate accepts the interview, they will attend a virtual interview day.
-During that day candidates will have the opportunity to interact with current DO students, MU-COM faculty and staff.
-The interview portion of the day will include a traditional interview format where candidates meet individually with two members of the MU-COM community.
-Information sought during the interview includes assessment on the candidate's ability to effectively communicate with others, think critically, reflect preparedness for the academic rigor and clinical training that candidates would participate in as a student at MU-COM, and demonstrate understanding of and willingness to positively impact the mission of MU-COM.
-Apart from the interview portion candidates will participate in a student panel made up of current MU-COM students and will hear from faculty, administration and staff about how MU-COM will support students through their medical school journey.
+The asynchronous interview portion will include questions related to three core competencies, selected by the MU-WCOM Admissions Committee.
+Information sought during the interview includes assessment on the candidate's ability to effectively communicate with others, think critically, reflect preparedness for the academic rigor and clinical training that candidates would participate in as a student at MU-WCOM, and demonstrate understanding of and willingness to positively impact the mission of MU-WCOM.

-At the conclusion of the interviews, all interviewers will complete an evaluation and submit it to the Admissions Committee.
-The Admissions Committee may make any of the following decisions: accept, deny, place on alternate list with deferral option to following class or place the applicant on an alternate list without deferral option.
-Admitted students have the opportunity to attend on-campus admitted student days and all prospective students are offered on-campus tours and advising meetings through the office of COM enrollment management.
+At the conclusion of the interview experience and process, an applicant's asynchronous recording will be evaluated, and this assessment will be added to an applicant's admission file.
+Based on this evaluation, in conjunction with the full scope of the admission file, the Admissions Committee may make one of the following decisions: accept, deny, place the candidate on the alternate list with a deferral option to the following class, or place the candidate on the alternate list without a deferral option.
+Admitted students will be invited to attend on-campus affirming student day(s), and all prospective students will be offered on-campus tours and advising meetings through the Office of COM Enrollment Management.